gtaws/ProtectWithWAF/lab1/README.md

 #### Simulate a HTTP Flood attack
 We will simulate a HTTP Flood attack by using JMeter to send lots of traffic to the web page.

-7. Run the DOS Scenario Apache JMeter by clicking on the DOS shortcut on the desktop.
+7. Run the DOS scenario Apache JMeter by clicking on the DOS shortcut on the desktop.

     ![](.//media/image8.png)

-8. Right click on the **DoS** scenario and then click **Start**:
+8. Click the green play arrow in the top menu ribbon to start the scenario:
     ![](.//media/image11.png)

 9. Navigate to **View Results Tree**, select one of the items which has one of the item with a green shield under, and assure you're getting 200 OK responses.
 Your HTTP Flood attack was successful: